 Receiving a decision can take between six and 12 months but some cases may take longer if they are more complicated, according to the NSW Government.

 Your first step in all cases should be to report your complaint to the police for investigation.
-Then contact the sexual assault experts at Gerard Malouf & Partners who will help prepare the required documents that are submitted to the institution who has responsibility for compensation to you.
+Then contact the sexual assault experts at Gerard Malouf & Partners who will help prepare the required documents that are submitted to the institution who has responsibility for your girls homes sex abuse compensation claim that are submitted to the institution who has responsibility for compensation to you.

 At Gerard Malouf and Partners, we know how hard it is to disclose your traumatic experiences to strangers.
-But we are renowned for our compassionate legal team and will fight on your behalf to get you the compensation you deserve.
+But we are renowned for our compassionate legal team and will fight on your behalf to get you the sex abuse in girls homes compensation you deserve.
+Details of any sex abuse claims in girls homes stays confidential.
 Contact us today on 1800 004 878 so that we can evaluate your sex abuse in girls homes case and discuss your options.